code-423n4/2022-10-thegraph-findings/data/cryptphi-Q.md

 2. L2GraphTokenGateway.outboundTransfer() does not need to be payable since it checks for zero eth sent in the function call since function does not allow eth to be sent due to the require check

+3. Local variable shadowing
+The following are occurrences of local variable shadwing.
-3. Local variable shadowing GraphProxy.constructor._admin shadows the function GraphProxyStorage.admin()
+- GraphProxy.constructor._admin shadows the function GraphProxyStorage.admin()
-GraphProxy._acceptUpgrade._pendingImplementation  shadows the function GraphProxyStorage._pendingImplementation()
+- GraphProxy._acceptUpgrade._pendingImplementation  shadows the function GraphProxyStorage._pendingImplementation()
+- Controller.setPartialPaused._partialPaused shadows Pausable._partialPaused() state vaiable variable
+- Controller.setPaused._paused shadows Pausable._paused() state vaiable variable

 Recommendation: Rename the local variables that shadow another component.